Haitian Vodou

 Vodou developed among Afro-Haitian communities amid the Atlantic slave trade of the 16th to 19th centuries.
 Its structure arose from the blending of the traditional religions of those enslaved West and Central Africans brought to the island of Hispaniola, among them Kongo, Fon, and Yoruba.
 There, it absorbed influences from the culture of the French colonialists who controlled the colony of Saint-Domingue, most notably Roman Catholicism but also Freemasonry.
-Many Vodouists were involved in the Haitian Revolution of 1791 to 1801 which overthrew the French colonial government, abolished slavery, and transformed Saint-Domingue into the republic of Haiti.
+Many Vodouists were involved in the Haitian Revolution of 1791 to 1801 which overthrew the French colonial government, abolished slavery, and transformed Saint-Domingue into the Haitian republic.
 The Catholic Church left for several decades following the Revolution, allowing Vodou to become Haiti's dominant religion.
 In the 20th century, growing emigration spread Vodou abroad.
-The late 20th century saw growing links between Vodou and related traditions in West Africa and the Americas, such as Cuban Santería and Brazilian Candomblé, while some practitioners influenced by the Négritude movement have sought to remove Catholic influences.
+The late 20th century saw growing links between Vodou and related traditions in West Africa and the Americas, such as Cuban Santería and Brazilian Candomblé, while some practitioners influenced by the Négritude movement attempted to remove Catholic influences.

-Most Haitians practice both Vodou and Catholicism, seeing no contradiction in pursuing the two different systems simultaneously.
+Most Haitians practice both Vodou and Catholicism, seeing no contradiction in pursuing the two systems simultaneously.
 Smaller Vodouist communities exist elsewhere, especially among Haitian diasporas in Cuba and the United States.
 Both in Haiti and abroad Vodou has spread beyond its Afro-Haitian origins and is practiced by individuals of various ethnicities.
 Having faced much criticism through its history, Vodou has been described as one of the world's most misunderstood religions.